-- 3. Laden tankers and all vessels with a draft of 15.2m (50 feet) or greater anchoring within the federal breakwater will use at least one tug to ensure proper placement of the anchor and chain, as well as to assist in turning the vessel at the anchorage site.
+- 3. Laden tankers and all vessels with a draft of 15.2 meters (50 feet) or greater anchoring within the federal breakwater will use at least one tug to ensure proper placement of the anchor and chain, as well as to assist in turning the vessel at the anchorage site.
 All other commercial vessels will use tug assistance as determined by the master and pilot. - 4.
-Vessels requiring a pilot by port tariff will utilize a POLA or POLB pilot when anchoring.
-Foreign and U.S. vessels sailing on articles shall seek authorization from the COTP before opting not to use a pilot. - D. STANDARDS OF CARE: Vessel bridge management teams should follow these Standards of Care and Good Marine Practices while at anchor in POLA/POLB (whether inside or outside the breakwater): - 1.
-Keep a 24-hour bridge watch by an English-speaking licensed deck officer monitoring VHF-FM Channel 13 and 16. - 2.
-When winds are forecasted and/or observed at 35 knots or greater in the AOR (including wind gusts) vessels shall ensure their propulsion plant is placed in immediate standby and a 2nd anchor, if installed, is made ready to let go. - 3.
-Determine accurate wind speed by contacting either the VTS, the Los Angeles Pilot Station or the Long Beach Pilot Station.
-When winds exceed 40 knots, put your propulsion plant on standby ready to bring on line on short notice and make another anchor ready to let go. - 4.
-Provide 15-minute advance notice to the respective pilot station (inside anchorages) or to VTS (outside anchorages) before heaving anchor to get underway.
+Vessels requiring a pilot by port tariff will utilize a POLB or POLA pilot when anchoring.
+Foreign and U.S. vessels sailing on articles shall seek authorization from the COTP before opting not to use a pilot. - D. STANDARDS OF CARE: Vessel bridge management teams should follow these Standards of Care and Good Marine Practices while at anchor in POLA/POLB (whether inside or outside the breakwater). - 1.
+Check frequently to ensure the vessel is not dragging anchor. - 2.
+When winds are forecasted and/or observed at 35 knots or greater in the AOR (including wind gusts), vessels shall ensure their propulsion plant is placed in immediate standby and a 2nd anchor, if installed, is made ready to let go. - 3.
+VTS will not assign an anchorage in the first row of the Golf and Foxtrot anchorages (G-1 through G-3 and F-1 through F-4) to tankers or vessels 200 meters length overall or greater. - 4.
+VTS will not assign anchorage G-6 to vessels 300 meters length overall or greater. - 5.
+Golf-1 and Foxtrot-1 anchorages are established as "bail out" anchorages and only used for emergency purposes (including tankers and vessels 200 meters length overall or greater, dependent on vessels' draft). - 6.
+Sierra Foxtrot anchorages are designated for deep draft vessels and vessels engaged in hull cleaning operations. - Deep draft vessels 15.2 meters (50 feet) or greater that do not require a Sierra Foxtrot anchorage due to their draft will be assigned to anchorages F-11 through F-16.
+Anchorage assignments will be assigned from South to North dependent on the vessels' draft and anchorage availability. - 8.
+VTS may reduce anchorage capacity due to storms, during winter weather months, and/or other significant reasons to space the ships out for safety.